neondatabase/website/content/docs/guides/cloudflare-workers.md

 npx wrangler deploy
 ```

-The Wrangler CLI will output the URL of your Worker.
+The Wrangler CLI will output the URL of your Worker hosted on the Cloudflare platform.
 Visit this URL in your browser or use `curl` to verify the deployment works as expected.

 ```text
 ❯ npx wrangler deploy